vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-RDTI-Application-Content.md

 # CORE R&D ACTIVITIES – SUMMARY

-For this project we are registering **two core R&D activities**:
+For this project we are registering **two core R&D activities** for FY25:

-1. **Email and Document Context Intelligence and Sub-Module Creation: Bills, Timesheets, BI and Information** (Reference: PQYAQTS17)
+1. **Core Activity 1: Context Engine and Document Classification Experiments** (Reference: PQYAQTS17)
-2. **AI-Driven Quote Reading, Cost Center Extraction and Predictive BI Analytics** (Reference: P1SHYTK8Z)
+2. **Core Activity 2: Quote Parsing and Cost Extraction Experiments** (Reference: P1SHYTK8Z)

+**Supporting activities** (not registered as core) include:
+- Integration of experimental components into billing, timesheet and BI modules
+- User interface development
+- Pilot deployment infrastructure
+- Data pipeline and ETL work using established techniques

 The detailed descriptions for each core activity (hypotheses, experiments, evaluation and conclusions) are set out in:

 - `03-filing-documents/FY25-Core-Activities-Complete.md`

-and map directly onto the fields in the AusIndustry portal.

-At a high level:

-- Core Activity 1 covers the **context engine and classification work** (including the modules for billing/PO intelligence and timesheet anomaly detection).
-- Core Activity 2 covers the **quote and cost intelligence work** (including predictive BI and anomaly detection for pricing).

-Both activities meet the definition of core R&D activities under s 355‑25(1) of the ITAA 1997: the outcomes could not be known in advance, the work follows a clear hypothesis–experiment–evaluation loop based on established AI/ML and software engineering principles, and the purpose is to generate new knowledge about how these techniques behave in the construction sub‑contractor domain.
+Both activities meet the definition of core R&D activities under s 355-25(1) of the ITAA 1997:
+- The outcomes could not be determined in advance by a competent professional using existing knowledge
+- The work follows a systematic progression from hypothesis to experiment to evaluation
+- The purpose is to generate new knowledge in the field of applied AI for domain-specific document processing

 ---

 *Document prepared: December 2024*
-*Last updated: [Date]*
+*Last updated: December 2025*